-- Support a strong start for students by providing core matriculation services of orientation, counseling and advising, referral to specialized student support services and other education planning services needed to assist students in making informed decisions about their educational goal and course of study and in developing an education plan. - Adopt placement policies consistent with requirements of AB 705 to maximize the probability that a student will enter and complete transfer level coursework in English and math within a one-year timeframe, and use, in the placement of students into English and math courses in order to achieve this goal, one or more of the following measures: - High school coursework, grades, and/ or grade point average (GPA) from transcripts or CalPASS - Self reported high school transcript information; or - Guided placement, including selfplacement for students. - Implement early alert system to provide intrusive intervention services to students. - Provide all students with an education plan (SEP), which identifies courses, a sequence of courses, key progress milestones, and other requirements the student must complete to earn an associate degree.
+- Support a strong start for students by providing core matriculation services of orientation, counseling and advising, referral to specialized student support services and other education planning services needed to assist students in making informed decisions about their educational goal and course of study and in developing an education plan. - 2.
+Adopt placement policies consistent with requirements of AB 705 to maximize the probability that a student will enter and complete transfer level coursework in English and math within a one-year time frame, and students enrolled in English for Speakers of Other Languages instruction will complete transfer-level coursework in English within a three-year time frame.
+Use, in the placement of students into English, math and ESOL courses in order to achieve this goal, one or more of the following measures: - High school coursework, grades, and/ or grade point average (GPA) from transcripts or CalPASS - Self reported high school transcript information; or - Guided placement, including selfplacement for students. - 3.
+Implement early alert system to provide intrusive intervention services to students.

-- career technical education certificate, or meet transfer requirements. - 5.
+- 4. Provide all students with an education plan (SEP), which identifies courses, a sequence of courses, key progress milestones, and other requirements the student must complete to earn an associate degree, career technical education certificate, or meet transfer requirements. - 5.
 Support course completion of a transferlevel English or Mathematics course within a sequence of support or noncredit courses - 6.
 Support education goal completion.